MauDev27/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

 ## Task 2: This report, by its very length, defends itself against the risk of being read

 Write a function that returns the length of a string.

+## I do not fear computers.
+I fear the lack of them

+Write a function that prints a string, followed by a new line, to stdout.